 For example, bulk vending machines that stock items like:

-...could cost as little as $50 for a refurbished machine and since these machines don’t require electricity to run, the operational cost is extremely low.
-The numerous quarters this machine collects can add up to as much as $30 a month or more depending on the location.
+– could cost as little as $50 for a refurbished machine.
+The quarters this machine collects can add up to as much as $30 a month or more depending on the location.

-A vending machine business is the perfect side hustle, perfect for somebody that has the entrepreneurial drive to start a business but may already have another job
+A vending machine business is the perfect side hustle for those who have the entrepreneurial drive to start a business but may already have another job.

-Not only do you have complete control to set and change your inventory, but you set your schedule for restocking and collecting the money from your machines.
+- Set your schedule for restocking and collecting the money from your machines

 Please note: This might not be the case if you purchased into a vending machine franchise, which would require you to use the scheduling and procedures laid out by the franchisee.

-According to the Automatic Merchandiser State of the Industry Report for June/July 2019, 2018 was a record-breaking year for vending machine operators, with average revenue growth of 7% over the year before.
+According to the Automatic Merchandiser State of the Industry Report for June/July 2019, 2018 was a record-breaking year for vending machine operators, with average revenue growth of 7% over the previous year.

-The amount you can earn from a single vending machine in a single location is limited.
-There are only so many people that are going to use it in a given time period.
+The amount you can earn from a single vending machine is limited – after all, only so many people are going to use it in a given time period.
 However, smaller vending machine operators enjoy higher relative profitability, according to this report.

 The trick to succeeding in the vending machine business is to place the machines in a great location where people (based on habits) are more likely to make a purchase.

-Statistically, places with higher percentages of blue-collar workers will purchase twice as many vending machine products.
-Blue-collar workers are those who typically perform manual labour, like plumbers or construction workers.
+Did you know?
+Statistically, places with higher percentages of manual labor workers will purchase twice as many vending machine products.

 However, finding and securing a contract for a location is one of the more challenging aspects of starting a vending machine business.